michael-brade/LaTeX.js/README.md

 ## Usage

-LaTeX.js has a command line interface (CLI), it can be embedded in a website using the provided webcomponent, or it can be used to directly to obtain and possibly modify the generated HTML/DOM by accessing the low-level classes.
+LaTeX.js has a command line interface (CLI), it can be embedded in a website using the provided webcomponent, or it can be used to directly obtain and possibly modify the generated HTML/DOM by accessing the low-level classes.
 Each of those use-cases is explained in the following subsections.

 LaTeX.js can parse full LaTeX documents as well as documents without a preamble and only the text that comes between